ionic-team/stencil-site/src/docs/introduction/why-stencil.md

 - Reactive data-binding
 - TypeScript
 - JSX
+- Static Site Generation (SSG)

-and then generates standards-based Web Components with these features baked in.
+and then generates standards-based Web Components and web apps with these features baked in.

 Since Stencil generates standards-compliant web components, they can work with many popular frameworks right out of the box, and can be used without a framework because they are just web components.
 Stencil also enables a number of key capabilities on top of Web Components, in particular, pre-rendering, and objects-as-properties (instead of just strings).